 Behind Mammoth Lodge lies a partially-hidden ice-skating rink.
 Rent skates at the hotel and glide through the crisp air with other visitors as well as rangers and their families.
 While not the most “Yellowstone” adventure, this tranquil pastime might end up making the best memories of your trip.

-No doubt, the frigid temperatures scare some people away from taking a Yellowstone winter vacation.
+No doubt, the frigid temperatures scare some people away from taking a Yellowstone winter tour.
 However, there’s nothing like being whisked away to Old Faithful inside a heated, comfortable snowcoach.
 The first snowcoach was patented in 1939 by J. Armand Bombardier (hence the Bombardier Snowbus), and were brought to Yellowstone in 1955.
 While the snowcoach fleet continues to be updated, a few of the original 1955 fleet are still on the road (er, snow).
 In fact, you may even have the chance to ride in one of the classics!

-5. Frosted bison
+5. See frosted bison

 That’s right, frosted bison.
 There’s something so comforting about watching Yellowstone’s famous bison hanging out near a hot spring with a dusting of snow on their shaggy coats.
 Seeing these iconic creatures without the summer crowds is an incredible opportunity for the professional and casual photographer alike.